ubaidsayyed54/Teensy-YOLO/README.md

 --------
 YOLO/Darknet may be used as a custom location detector on a multi-core SBC (like Raspberry Pi 3), with high FPS and lowered, but sufficient, accuracy, when only a small number of classes are needed.
 This specific use was built for a Hackaday wearable (https://hackaday.io/project/26863-visioneer), used by a blind person, to detect the presence and location of a pedestrian button near a crosswalk.

-Hardware for Inference (as shown:  )
+Hardware (as shown:  )
 --------
 Raspberry Pi 3 Model B (no overclocking)
 Raspberry Pi Camera Module V2 - 8 Megapixel,1080p
 (Optional) Kuman 3.5 Inch TFT LCD Display Monitor
 40x40mm Fan (required to prevent CPU throttling due to overheating)
+Training Workstation: Ubuntu 16.04 / GTX 1060 (6G) / CUDA 8.0.61.2 / CuDNN 5.1
 NOTE:  I acheived 10 FPS using the much smaller NanoPi Neo AIR

 Software
 --------